CommunityToolkit/WindowsCommunityToolkit/docs/brushes/BackdropInvertBrush.md

 ---
 title: BackdropInvertBrush
 author: michael-hawker
-ms.date: 02/12/2018
 description: The BackdropInvertBrush is a Brush that inverts whatever is behind it in the application.
-keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, Colors Helper
+keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, brush, backdrop, invert
 ---

 # BackdropInvertBrush